Java process launch configuration

 DHCONFIG_ROOTFILEOverride the default properties file used by some utility scripts.

-EXTRA_JAVA_ARGSJava arguments specified will be used when invoking Java.
+EXTRA_JAVA_ARGSThe specified Java arguments are used when invoking Java.

 CUSTOMER_JAR_DIRA comma-separated list of folders with JAR files to be added to the CLASSPATH.